bhdouglass/clickable/docs/clickable-json.rst

 ignore
 ------

-Optional, a list of files to ignore when building a ``pure`` template
+Optional, a list of files to ignore when building with ``pure`` builder
 Example:

 .. code-block:: javascript